Scientific Name(s): Zingiber capitatum Smith., Zingiber officinale Roscoe.

 Common Name(s): Black ginger, Ginger, Ginger root, Zingiberis rhizoma

 Medically reviewed by Drugs.com.
 Last updated on Jan 12, 2023.

 There are many traditional uses for ginger, but recent interest centers on the prevention and management of nausea.
 However, information to support ginger’s use for nausea, especially in pregnancy, is limited or lacking.
 Ginger may possess anti-inflammatory and analgesic effects, and has been effective in dysmenorrhea in limited studies.

-Ginger has been used in clinical trials in doses of 250 mg to 1 g, 3 to 4 times daily.
+Ginger has been used in clinical trials in dosages of 170 mg to 1 g 3 to 4 times daily.
 Essential oils of ginger have been administered as aromatherapy for postoperative and chemotherapy-induced nausea and vomiting.

 Contraindications have not been identified.

 Avoid use.
 Despite trials conducted to determine its effectiveness in pregnancy-related nausea, data on fetal outcomes are lacking.

 Anticoagulants (eg, warfarin), agents with antiplatelet properties, nonsteroidal anti-inflammatory agents, salicylates or thrombolytic agents, antihypertensives, hypoglycemic agents, and crizotinib interact with ginger.